 By Bob George

 For the last few years, dealers have put significant focus into how best to bridge the online and in-store consumer experiences into a singular, cohesive shopping journey.
-Progressive dealers have embraced capabilities such as digital retailing, personalization, reputation management, and service marketing in an attempt to move as much of the in-store process online.
+Progressive dealers have embraced capabilities such as automotive digital retailing, personalization, reputation management, and service department marketing in an attempt to move as much of the in-store process online.
 These tools save consumers time at the dealership and build trust through transparency and shopper-centric online experiences.

 But what happens when the in-store experience is put on pause for the foreseeable future?

 As consumers hunker down in their homes, it’s imperative that dealers take a serious look at moving more and more of their shopping experience online, allowing consumers to prepare for purchase from the safety of their own homes.
 Whether valuing their trade-